-The geographic position and histograms of $L{LC}$ for the three datasets are plotted in Figure 2.
+The geographic position and histograms of L{LC} for the three datasets are plotted in Figure 2.
 Overall, the mean shape of the Loop Current is very similar in the three datasets for $L{LC} < 3.5$ (blue, green and yellow contours), which is about 90% of the time.
-The mean and the median $L{LC}$ are close, ranging from 1.9 to 2.3, with slightly higher values in the ADT maps.
-However, the histograms (Figure 2) show that the most 225 frequent value for $L{LC}$ is 2.8 in the altimeter maps versus 1.4 and 1.2 in ClimBC and VarBC, respectively.
-Thus, in the simulations, the LC spends more time in a retracted phase (i.e. low $L{LC}$ ) than in the altimetry.
+The mean and the median L{LC} are close, ranging from 1.9 to 2.3, with slightly higher values in the ADT maps.
+However, the histograms (Figure 2) show that the most frequent value for L{LC} is 2.8 in the altimeter maps versus 1.4 and 1.2 in ClimBC and VarBC, respectively.
+Thus, in the simulations, the LC spends more time in a retracted phase (i.e. low L{LC}) than in the altimetry.
 In all cases, there is a bimodal distribution, but the first mode (low LC value) is much more pronounced in the simulations.
-As surmised, the $L{LC}$ is highly correlated with the LC surface area with a correlation northern extensions of the LC displayed in Figure 3 (grey for ClimBC and cyan for VarBC).
-Overall, the two distributions are close to each other, but as already pointed out by Dukhovskoy et al. (2015) for ClimBC, while the distributions of the maximum western longitude of the LC have similar statistics to the altimeter-derived data, the distribution of the maximum northern latitude is more strongly bimodal in the model simulations than in the data.
+As surmised, the L{LC} is highly correlated with the LC surface area with a correlation coefficient (R) greater than 0.98.